munificent/magpie/doc/site/markdown/language/flow-control.markdown

         notReady
     end

 Since Magpie does not have statements, even flow control structures are expressions and return values.
-An `if` expression returns the value of the `then` block if the condition was true, or the `else` block if false.
+An `if` expression returns the value of the `then` expression if the condition was true, or the `else` expression if false.
 If there is no `else` block and the condition was false, it returns `nothing`.

     :::magpie
     print(if true then "yes" else "no") // prints "yes"